dfaure/OpeningHoursFixer/README.md

 The idea is that it's faster to edit a text file (with a diff-like layout), than to click-click-click in Osmose, waiting for the server to reply at every step.

+Usage:
+./prepare.sh
+then read the instructions it outputs